rayylin/testDeployGCP/README.md

-Test Deploy apps to GCP (using cloud run & kubernetes) The app can query a SQL Server instance hosted on GCP.
+Test Deploy apps to GCP (using cloud run & google kubernetes engine) The app can query a SQL Server instance hosted on GCP.
 Connection credentials are securely stored in appsettings, and access is configured through a VPC to ensure secure communication.
 ![image](https://github.com/user-attachments/assets/10be5866-59f6-42b7-9af4-d9f3fe69ae86)